Gene-Edited Transplant Strategy May Reduce Relapse Risk in High-Risk AML

 Key Takeaways

-• CRISPR-mediated CD33 knockout in donor hematopoietic stem/progenitor cells was intended to preserve donor myelopoiesis while maintaining leukemic CD33 as a therapeutic target for GO.
+- CRISPR-mediated CD33 knockout in donor hematopoietic stem/progenitor cells was intended to preserve donor myelopoiesis while maintaining leukemic CD33 as a therapeutic target for GO.

-• Multicenter, open-label phase 1/2a enrolled 30 high-relapse-risk patients (29 AML, 1 MDS) and delivered GO maintenance q28 days at 0.5–2 mg/m² for up to 8 cycles.
+- Multicenter, open-label phase 1/2a trial enrolled 30 high-relapse-risk patients (29 with AML, 1 with MDS) and delivered GO maintenance every 28 days at 0.5-2 mg/m² for up to 8 cycles.

-The phase 1/2 clinical trial (NCT04849910) determined whether deletion of CD33 from donor-derived hematopoietic stem cells could protect healthy transplanted cells from the toxic effects of CD33-targeted therapy while still allowing GO to target residual leukemia.¹ The data suggests the strategy may provide a novel approach to reducing relapse risk after transplant in patients with otherwise limited treatment options.¹
+The phase 1/2 clinical trial (NCT04849910) determined whether deletion of CD33 from donor-derived hematopoietic stem cells could protect healthy transplanted cells from the toxic effects of CD33-targeted therapy while still allowing GO to target residual leukemia.1 The data suggest the strategy may provide a novel approach to reducing relapse risk after transplant in patients with otherwise limited treatment options.1

-How Trem-cel Uses CRISPR Editing to Overcome CD33 Toxicity
+How Trem-Cel Uses CRISPR Editing to Overcome CD33 Toxicity

-Mylotarg, an anti-CD33 antibody-drug conjugate approved for select patients with AML, has been notably difficult to use in the post-transplant maintenance setting because CD33 is expressed not only on AML blasts but also on normal myeloid progenitor cells, according to prior data.⁴ Prolonged cytopenias and increased infectious complications result from this “on-target, off-tumor” toxicity.⁴
+Mylotarg, an anti-CD33 antibody-drug conjugate approved for select patients with AML, has been notably difficult to use in the posttransplant maintenance setting because CD33 is expressed not only on AML blasts but also on normal myeloid progenitor cells, according to prior data.⁴ Prolonged cytopenias and increased infectious complications result from this “on-target, off-tumor” toxicity.4

 Trial Design and Patient Population